kenn-cal/mkata-index/README.md

 ---

-_While the PyPi index is public, private packages indexed here are kept private : you will need GitHub authentication to be able to retrieve it._
+_While the PyPi index is public, private packages indexed here are kept private: you will need GitHub authentication to be able to retrieve it._

 ## Features

-Visit [the index](https://kenn-cal.github.io/mkata-index/) and try to install packages indexed there !
+Visit [the index](https://kenn-cal.github.io/mkata-index/) and try to install packages indexed there!

 ---

-Install the core package `mkata` :
+Install the core package `mkata`:
 ```console
 pip install mkata --extra-index-url https://kenn-cal.github.io/mkata-index/
 ```